jimenez10frank/jimenez10frank/README.md

 ###

-<p align="left">I’m a web development student who enjoys building websites and learning new skills.
+<p align="left">I’m a student who enjoys building websites and learning new skills.
 I mainly work with PHP, JavaScript, HTML, and CSS.
-Right now, I’m working on a project called Muskl—a gym membership website where users can sign up and buy fitness products like supplements and gear. 🏋️‍♂️💳<br><br>I focus on creating clean, simple, and functional websites.
-I’m always eager to improve my coding skills and take on new challenges.
-I’m looking for opportunities to apply my skills in real-world projects and gain hands-on experience.
+Right now, I’m working on a project called "Muskl"a gym membership website where users can sign up and buy fitness products like supplements and gear. 🏋️‍♂️💳<br><br>I focus on creating clean, simple, and functional websites.
+At the moment my main focus for this project is to master CRUD operatrions and API integrations.
 If you're interested in collaborating or discussing ideas, feel free to reach out! 💬</p>

 ###